 The division of marital assets and debts in Court is done pursuant to Equitable Distribution.
 The presumption in North Carolina is that marital assets and debts are to be divided equally to the extent possible; however, a Judge may deviate based upon the distributional factors enumerated below.
 Usually that deviation is no more than a 60/40 division of assets.
-If you and your spouse are separating and cannot reach an agreement as to how to divide marital property, then a lawsuit for Equitable Distribution may be necessary.
+If you and your spouse are separating and cannot reach an agreement in mediation as to how to divide marital property, then a Judge will ultimately divide the martial estate.

 The Court must consider the following “distributional factors”: